Applying for asylum

 Notes:

 • You DO NOT NEED a lawyer to submit an asylum application.
 You have the right, however, to have a lawyer during all stages of the asylum procedure.
-There is no government system in Cyprus for free legal assistance to asylum-seekers during the examination of the application by the Asylum Service.
-Free legal assistance is only granted for cases before the courts, after the approval of a legal aid application.
-However, you can seek free legal advice from local non-governmental organisations.
-You can find a list of non-governmental organisations here.
+There is no Government system in Cyprus for free legal assistance to asylum-seekers during the examination of the application by the Asylum Service.
+Free legal assistance is available only for cases before the courts, after the approval of a legal aid application.
+However, you can seek free legal advice from local non-governmental organisations listed in the ‘Where can I seek help?’ section of this website.

 • When you submit your application, your fingerprints will be taken, as well as the fingerprints of all your family members included in your application.
 Children under the age of 14 do not have to give fingerprints.